-HDR's "Listen First" values are critical.
+A. It has to be HDR's "Listen First" value.
 It makes a big difference in how the team interacts because we start from an assumption of trust and partnership and listening, focused on solving problems together.
+Combine these soft skills with the depth of services we talked about earlier, and that's a very powerful combo.